-EOCEP % ALGEBRA I Student Achievement Teacher/Administrator Quality School Climate Other Priority FIVE YEAR PERFORMANCE GOAL: Increase the percentage of students who meet standard (test score of 70 or higher) on the state-mandated End of Course test in Algebra I from 100% in 2012 to 100% in 2018.
-ANNUAL OBJECTIVE : Maintain our current percentage point(s) annually of students who meet standard (test score of 70 or higher) on the state-mandated End of Course test in Algebra I. DATA SOURCE(S): SDE School Report Card
+Student Achievement ☐Teacher/Administrator Quality ☐School Climate Other Priority

+FIVE YEAR PERFORMANCE GOAL: Maintain the percentage of students who meet standard (test score of 70 or higher) on the state-mandated End of Course test in Algebra I from 100% in 2012 to 100% in 2018.

+ANNUAL OBJECTIVE: Maintain at 100% the students who annually meet standard (test score of 70 or higher) on the state-mandated End of Course test in Algebra I.

+DATA SOURCE(S): SDE School Report Card